 Note: This setup emulates how earlier versions of ScreenFlow behave: the left input channel is sent to the left output channel, and the right input channel is sent to the right output channel.
 Please be aware that the 'Mix to Mono' feature has been removed: this functionality can now be achieved with audio mixer's pan feature.

-The slider and accompanying text field provide the volume adjustment for the input channel.
-The volume is 100% by default, but can be boosted beyond.
+Slider The slider and accompanying text field provide the volume adjustment for the input channel.
+The volume is 100% by default, but can be boosted beyond or below this value.